 4. Change Forwarding Strategies Anytime

 The best part of such a service is that you can change the forwarding settings as and when needed.
 Forward calls to the main office when everyone is present.
-Or, route calls to remote teams when remote working is applicable.
+Or, forward calls to remote teams when remote working is applicable.
 Either way, you can change these rules as and when needed to make a system that works best for your business.

 Get Call Forwarding for Your Small Business Today